pretix/pretix-docs/docs/guides/vouchers.md

 You can use vouchers to make a product (or multiple products) only available to a select group of invited guests.
 This option is appropriate for cases in which you know the group of recipients beforehand and have a full list of their email addresses, e.g., members of a club, speakers at a conference, or VIPs who get an invitation.

-If you want to restrict availability for a **single product**, navigate to :navpath:Your Event → :fa3-ticket: Products → Products: and create or edit the admission product in question.
+If you want to restrict availability for a **single product**, navigate to :navpath:Your event → :fa3-ticket: Products → Products: and create or edit the admission product in question.
 Open the :btn:Availability: tab and check the box next to "This product can only be bought using a voucher".

 If you set the visibility toggle next to this option to "Hide product if unavailable" (:btn-icon:fa3-eye-slash::), then the product will be hidden in your shop.